 Russian 3004 Cross-listed with WS3004

-(Aspects of the the German Intellectual Influence on Russia): This course examines the fluidity of ideas across geo-political borders, languages and cultures, by exploring how the German cultural discourse was received and reinterpreted by Russians in their literary, artistic and cultural dialogue.
-Ideas about the Romantic Hero become conflated with theories involving the Will, the Nietzschean Superman and the Proletarian Revolutionary, personified and embodied in what some scholars characterize as political/cultural Gods (Lenin/Stalin/Hitler).
+(Aspects of the German Intellectual Influence on Russia): This course examines the fluidity of ideas across geo-political borders, languages and cultures, by exploring how the German cultural discourse was received and reinterpreted by Russians in their literary, artistic and cultural dialogue.

-(Advanced Russian Language I): An advanced study of Russian grammar, literary texts and practice with spoken Russian
+(Advanced Russian Language I): An advanced study of Russian grammar, and practice with spoken Russian.
+May include reading a variety of texts and media from literature, newspapers, TV, film.

 (Advanced Russian Language II): A continuation of Russian 3010; strongly recommended for students interested in graduate studies in Russian.

-(Research Essay Course): This can be chosen by students working on a major specialization in Russian who have shown superior ability and interest and who have completed an appropriate number of Russian courses to undertake individual research.
+(Research Essay Course): This can be chosen by students working on a major specialization in Russian who have shown superior ability and interest and who have completed an appropriate number of Russian courses to undertake individual research, concerning, for example, a significant author, literary works, a trend, theme or theory in modern Russian culture or literature.
 Occasionally this course is offered through the Russian Summer Program in St. Petersburg.
 By permission of the departmental coordinator.

 (Critical Theories on Life-Writing: Russian Memoir Literature): Russian memoir literature has its roots in medieval Russia (Saints’ Lives), although interest in the personalized human experience began to blossom in Russia in the 19th century.
 At the beginning of the 20th century many writers wanted to capture a time or period that was quickly fading with the disruption of social norms caused by the 1917 Revolutions.
 These events caused an outpouring of various types of Life-Writing and eventually led to a literary genre designation in Russian that is more highly developed than in many other national literatures.
 This course examines the critical theory of memoir literature and looks at it as a developing literary genre.

-(Selected Topics): Selected topics in advanced Russian language: word formation, basic stylistic features, advanced grammar, translation and analysis of various texts.
+(Selected Topics): Selected topics in advanced Russian language: Focus on word formation, an appreciation of the stylistic diversity of Russian, translation and analysis of various texts, the language's stylistic diversity.
+Readings include excerpts from literary workds, newspapers, films.

 (Selected Topics): A continuation of Russian 4800; stylistic nuances, translation and analysis of various texts; aspects of the history of the Russian language are also included.